esraaeltayar/ada-template-website/README.md

 ![Sentiment in video descriptions per category overtime](assets/img/Sentiment_per_category_over_time.png)

 And if that wasn't enough, it also had the highest ratio of dislikes to likes and dislikes combined (which we call Heat Metric).

 ![Heat in video descriptions per category](assets/img/Heat_per_category.png)

-It consistently had morthe highest heat overtime.
+It consistently had the highest heat overtime.

 ![Heat in video descriptions per category overtime](assets/img/Heat_per_category_over_time.png)

-Looks like people might not be too keen on staying up to date with current events, or at least not on YouTube!
+Looks like people might not be too keen on staying up to date with current events, It looks like it could use a little bit of good vibes!

 ![why so serious?!](assets/img/why-so-serious-joker.gif)

+## Mystries from the data:

 ![quarterly total heat](/assets/img/heat_metric_1.png)

-Surprisingly, the dislikes over total number of likes and dislikes dropped overtime.
-We have some theories about what this happens:

-- People are accepting opposing opinions
-- People are becoming so politically radicalized that they only interact/view videos that agree with their own political views

 ![quarterly avg interaction](/assets/img/avg_interactions.png)

-As can be seen from the above graph, peoples average interactions per video is growing overtime for this category.
-Which means that people are having stronger opinions about the content either positive or negative (which can be a sign of redicalization)

-## (B) Analyzing the sentiment of videos representing the political spectrum
+There could be a few potential reasons for the sharp decrease in the ratio of dislikes to total likes and dislikes for videos in the People & Blogs category on YouTube over time.

+One possibility is that the quality of the content in this category is improving.
+As the content becomes more engaging and valuable to viewers, they may be more likely to like and less likely to dislike the videos.
+This could also be due to changes in the algorithms used by YouTube to recommend and promote content, which could be driving more traffic to higher-quality videos in the People & Blogs category.

+Another possibility is that the creators of these videos are paying more attention to their engagement metrics and adjusting their content accordingly.
+For example, they may be including more interactive elements or responding more actively to comments and feedback from their viewers, which could lead to increased likes and fewer dislikes.

+Ultimately, it will be important to continue monitoring this trend and gathering additional data in order to fully understand the underlying causes of the sharp decrease in dislikes for videos in the People & Blogs category on YouTube.

+## An Analysis of Trump, Obama, and Clinton on YouTube: Quantity, Quality, and Sentiment

 As we have seen in the previous part, users are interacting strongly on YouTube about political topics.
 This behaviour lead us to the question whether we can observe differences in user-behaviour based on the political orientation.
-And if so, are whether these are in line with the election results of the US in 2017.
+And if so, are these are in line with the election results of the US in 2017.

-### Videos related to american politicians
 First, we analyze the videos related to american politicians.
 More precisely, we extracted all videos which contain "Trump", "Obama" or "Clinton" in their video description.
-Thus, we ended up with
+Thus, we ended up with:

 - 349,091 Trump videos,
 - 120,319 Obama videos,
 - 46,336 Clinton videos.